vidAio-subnet/vidaio-subnet/docs/miner_setup.md

    nvcc --version
    ```

-2. Install or update CUDA drivers if necessary:
+2. Install or update the CUDA drivers if they are not already installed:
    ```bash
    sudo apt update
    sudo apt install nvidia-cuda-toolkit -y